 Their colors are often mixed, and it’s rare to get an Italian Greyhuahua with a single-color palette.

 The length and coarseness of the fur are also very unpredictable.

 However, we do know that both Italian Greyhounds and Chihuahuas have straight coats rather than curly or wavy fur.
 This guarantees that your new pup’s coat will be straight in appearance.

-It’s advisable to take a look at both parents (if that’s something that really matters to you), but the truth is – you can never be certain.
+It’s advisable to take a look at both parents (if that’s something that really matters to you).
+However the truth is, you can never be certain.

-Because they’re such small dogs though, it’s advisable that, whatever their coat length, you wrap them up in winter to stop them getting cold.
+Because they’re such small dogs though, it’s advisable that, whatever their coat length, you wrap your Italian Greyhound Chihuahua mix up in winter to stop them getting cold.

 You should also brush your Chihuahua Greyhound mix at least once a week, or twice if they have longer fur.

 The Italian Greyhuahua’s tiny bodies look cute, but unfortunately, they are prone to quite a few health issues:

 Chihuahuas are prone to epilepsy from birth.
 This can be controlled with medication.

 The seizures that they have are not as noticeable as human seizures.
 You might notice them staring into the distance, unable to move with glazed-over eyes.